vipinbihari/blog_cms/BLOG_TEMPLATE_GUIDE.md

 - Posts with `featured: true` will be prioritized in the "Featured Articles" section on your homepage.
 - They will be sorted by date among other featured posts (newest first).
 - If there are more manually featured posts than the configured display limit for this section, only the newest ones up to the limit will be shown.
-- If there are fewer manually featured posts than the limit, the section will be filled with the latest non-featured posts.
+- The featured section now displays **only** posts with `featured: true`.
+There is no fallback to regular posts.

 Additionally, the homepage now includes a separate "Latest Posts" section, which displays recent articles that are not currently featured, ensuring fresh content is always visible and distinct from your curated featured selections.